-Well, here's the beautiful part, as I alluded to before, almost all of the public institutions in Norway offer free education to both the national and international student body.
-This includes prestigious institutions in the country like the University of Oslo, University of Stavanger, the University of Bergen, and other well regarded public institutions.
+Almost all public institutions in Norway offer free education to local and international students.
+This includes prestigious institutions like the University of Oslo, the University of Stavanger, the University of Bergen, and other well-regarded public institutions.
 However, I know that when I enrolled in my third year of study at the University of Oslo, I was still required to pay my tuition to my home institution.
 I can't speak for how all institutions run their exchange programs, but it's worth understanding that your year on exchange might not be free regardless of the cost of the Norwegian university.
 Additionally, while public universities might be free, private institutions are not.
 Students can expect to pay anywhere from USD 5000 - 10,000 per year for tuition at private institutions in Norway.

 Average Cost of Living in Norway

 There's a good chance that Norway will be more expensive than wherever you're coming from.
-I do remember that, at first, I was taken aback by the cost of everyday things, particularly eating out, but you do get used to it and find ways around it.
-I personally just spent more time in less affluent areas and tried to scope out local places to get food on the fly.
+At first, I was taken aback by the cost of everyday things, particularly eating out, but you do get used to it and find ways around it.
+I spent more time in less affluent areas and tried to scope out local places to get food on the fly.

-Naturally, different cities in the country are going to come with a different price tag, but note that the drop off isn't terribly significant.
+Naturally, different cities in the country are going to come with a different price tag, but note that the drop-off isn't significant.
 As a nation, Norway tends to be expensive, but Oslo is the most pricey overall.
-While Oslo is technically the most expensive, I would also argue that, due to its size, there are also more areas where you can hunt and find a bargain.
-Bergen, Trondheim, Stavanger and other cities all very expensive, but less so overall compared to Oslo (though food in Stavanger is very expensive).
+Bergen, Trondheim, Stavanger, and other cities are all very expensive as well.

-One thing to consider when choosing where to study in Norway is that some communities may have more expensive goods due to their isolation, so that's worth noting.
+One thing to consider when choosing where to study in Norway is that some communities may have more expensive goods due to their isolation.

 According to Numbeo, here are the average costs for the following, all of which you'll need to consider when living abroad:

 It's difficult to say how much you should budget for because, in Norway, your cost of living is so dependent upon how much you decide to eat and drink outside of your respective accommodation.
-Rent, in general, isn't horrific, but daily life is going to come with a cost, as I've mentioned prior.
+Rent, in general, isn't horrific, but daily life is going to come with a cost.
 One big way to save money is on groceries, and I found watching for daily and weekly deals at the grocery store REMA 1000 saved me a lot of money.

 Average Airfare & Travel Costs While in Norway

-When flying from the United States you will more than likely be arriving in Oslo, the largest city and hub of the country.
-If you're flying from a major American city to Oslo, you should expect to pay around $1000 for lower cost airlines, and $1500 and higher for anything above a budget airline.
-Prices will vary from city to city, but that's what you should expect to see from a major hub like New York, etc.
+When flying from the United States, you will more than likely be arriving in Oslo, the largest city and hub of the country.
+If you're flying from a major American city to Oslo, you should expect to pay around $1000 for lower-cost airlines and $1500 and higher for anything above a budget airline.
+Prices will vary from city to city, but that's what you should expect to see from a central hub like New York.

 Flying within the country is much more reasonable, especially since the emergence of Norwegian Air.
-Flying from a major hub like Oslo to Bergen will cost you $200 or less.
-Taking the train is also lovely in Norway as you get to take in all the scenery around you, and road trips are a lot of fun, as long as you're splitting the costs with a number of people.
+Flying from Oslo to Bergen will cost you $200 or less.
+Taking the train is also lovely in Norway as you get to take in all the scenery around you, and road trips are a lot of fun, as long as you're splitting the costs with several people.
 Remember, gas can add up pretty quickly.

-Many low-cost airlines do fly in and out of Oslo, so flying to major cities around Europe isn't that much more expensive than travel within the country.
+Many low-cost airlines fly in and out of Oslo, so flying to major cities around Europe isn't that much more expensive than traveling within the country.
 A flight to Rome, for example, might cost you $325 with Norwegian Air.
-Using a service like Skyscanner or something similar to gauge flight prices makes sense, and even set up a flight alert to places you know you're going to want to travel to.
-That being said, the first thing that I'd do would be to become a member of Norwegian Air and take advantage of their deals and sales whenever possible.
+Using a service like Skyscanner to gauge flight prices helps find deals, and you can even set up a flight alert to places you're interested in visiting.
+That said, the first thing that I'd do would be to become a member of Norwegian Air and take advantage of their deals and sales whenever possible.

 Is it Worth it to Study in Norway?

-Norway is expensive, as I've noted throughout, but it's also so much more.
-I literally can't think of a country with more opportunities to explore the outdoors in meaningful ways.
-If you're willing, you'll spend more than you've ever spent outside, and, like the Norwegians, live to breathe fresh air and be in nature.
-Newsflash - a hike won't cost you a thing except a packed lunch.
+Norway is expensive, but it's also so much more.
+For those looking for access to the outdoors, you'll likely spend more than you've ever spent outside here and, like the Norwegians, live to breathe fresh air and be in nature.
+Newsflash - a hike won't cost you a thing except for a packed lunch.

 Studying in Norway changed my life, plain and simple.
-I credit living in Norway with a lot of what I've internalized as far as my desire to be outdoors, and strike a fair work/life balance despite now living in ever busy North America.
+I credit living in Norway with a lot of what I've internalized as far as my desire to be in nature and strike a fair work/life balance despite now living in ever-busy North America.

-Studying in abroad Norway is a truly unique opportunity, and not something everyone can say they've done.
-I can, and, if I could go back, I'd make the same decision one hundred times over.
-There's truly only one Norway and, if you're willing, she's ready and waiting for you to arrive on her shores.
+Studying abroad Norway is a truly unique opportunity, and not something everyone can say they've done.
+There's truly only one Norway and, if you're willing, this beautiful ready and waiting for you to arrive at its shores.